Driving Without Insurance in Michigan: What You Need To Know

 But as painful as this choice can be, the reality is that no one can afford to be driving without insurance in Michigan.
 This is because Michigan has the harshest and most draconian laws in the entire country.
 Even before the economy crashed, more people than ever were driving without auto insurance.
 In cities like Detroit, Flint and Battle Creek, it is estimated that more than 50% of drivers do not have insurance.

-But there are incredibly serious penalties for driving without insurance in Michigan.
+But there are incredibly serious penalties for driving uninsured in Michigan.
 These penalties leave you especially vulnerable if you are ever injured in a serious car accident.

 People complain (and rightfully so) about the high cost of car insurance in Michigan.
 They often ask me: “What’s the harm in driving uninsured?”